-There was many locals every time I went to see her, so she has established her name and practice very well, and it made me feel like being in good hands despite not the most sophisticated premises.
+There was many locals every time I went to see her, so it was clear that she has established her name and practice very well.
+It made me feel like being in good hands despite not the most sophisticated premises.
 She has the longest needles I have seen and they wobble after insertion.
 Her technique is from the rougher end and she may also attach some electrodes on the needles which I found inconvenient and overstimulating considering my sleeping and adrenal issue.
 But for some other ailments it might be good extra.
 She also does real moxibustion.
 There is decent ventilation that allows it.
 That makes her stand out in comparison to more upscale places that avoid it due to smoke issues.

 That worked like a miracle and reversed all the agitation I had gotten from the previous sessions.
 It was very powerful and I felt very relaxed and relieved afterwards.
 The soothing effect started soon after the needles and herb was inserted, so the effect was very instant.
 I felt my body needed it like desert miss the rain, to put it poetically.
 My conclusion was that I had already too high cortisol, or my adrenals were not keeping up with the stress I was exposed on the previous times, and by the underlying mercury redistribution that has apparently caused my problem.
 To feel how does moxibustion work in such case was truly unique experience.

-For reading more about the principles of TCM in easily digested form you may check out this small book about it.
+For reading more about the principles of TCM in easily digestible form you may check out this small book.

 Dr. Sychanh Khamkong

 Her home clinic near the Kong View restaurant outskirts of the city.

 Phone: +856 (0)20 76 366 651 / +856(0)212 14 022

 Disclosure: There are affiliate links in this article.
 Please note that when you click links and purchase items, in most (not all) cases I will receive a referral commission for maintaining this website.